The Future of College Admissions

 What may actually happen?
 While the publication’s goals are admirable and seemingly simple to accomplish, it may promote even more anxiety and frustration among current students, as today’s students receiving this message are in systems unlikely to change anytime soon.
 As a consequence, instead of students reallocating their time, they may likely increase their time spent on various activities—fostering even more stress among high school students.

 How can you prepare?
 These complications can be overcome.
 Everyone may have different viewpoints on how to handle college admissions, but one factor in recent years has remained true: Students who tell a powerful, compelling story are more likely to get accepted to their top colleges.
 So rather than a student continuously adapting their life to meet new trends or changing admissions requirements, they should focus on discovering their unique, personal story of what drives them to accomplish something of meaning.

-In our over 40 years of college admissions experience, we have found a unique story in every student we have met.
+In my many years of college admissions experience, I have found a unique story in every student I have met.
 It solely takes the right amount of time, insight, and help to uncover it.
 Thus, if there is one message to take home from this, all students should work with their teachers, high school counselors, families, friends, and communities to discover their story.

 College admissions will always be changing; it is important to be aware of new trends and find accurate information from trusted sources.
 Equipped with correct information, the right story can be shared to give any student a chance of getting accepted to their dream school.

 For more information, call us at (845) 826-5310 or click here to contact Dee today!